 Exodus

-Exodus traces the childhood memories of Laufer’s father, who, at just three and a half years old in 1947, became one of more than 4,500 Jewish refugees aboard the Exodus 1947.
-The ship, a symbol of post-war displacement and resistance, carried Holocaust survivors seeking a home in the British-controlled Mandate of Palestine—only to be violently turned away.
+The work draws on the childhood memories of Laufer’s father, who, at just three and a half years old in 1947, was among more than 4,500 Jewish refugees aboard the Exodus 1947.
+The ship—an emblem of post-war displacement and resistance—carried Holocaust survivors toward the British-controlled Mandate of Palestine, only to be violently forced back.

-For decades, Laufer’s father barely spoke of this passage.
-Now, with the clarity of age and the unguarded perspective of childhood, his memories resurface—not weighed down by nostalgia nor shaped by bitterness, but existing as moments suspended in time.
+For decades, her father rarely spoke of this journey.
+Now, recalled with the clarity of age and the unfiltered gaze of a child, his memories surface—not coloured by nostalgia or bitterness, but suspended.

 Photo © Ronja Falkenbach